 - £1,000 discount from HouseMark towards your ARCH membership fee

-in the first year, if you join HouseMark and ARCH, plus a further
+in the first year, if you join HouseMark and ARCH in the same year,

 - A fortnightly ARCH Bulletin.

 - Free access to the member-only area of our modernised